michael-betz/Foculus_Rift_Tracker_STM32F3DISCOVERY/README.md

 			  Added temperature readout from gyro
-			  Added some nice LED animations for IDLE mode, Tracker running mode and Calibration mode 01.04.2014:  Gyro offset calibration is now saved to Flash at address 0x08006000 and hence retained after power off
+			  Added some nice LED animations for IDLE mode, Tracker running mode and Calibration mode 01.04.2014:  Gyro offset calibration is now saved to Flash at address 0x08006000 and hence retained after power off 08.05.2014:  Fixed bug in readSensorAcc(): an array was accessed outside its boundaries. also included the .hex file and switched on compiler optimizations
 </pre>